-- 11.3.1.1 This Policy provides the detail of the visual quality of the landscape and historic landscape character that defines the local distinctiveness of Somerford Keynes and Shorncote as uses the protection provided to it by CDC's Local Plan 2011-2031 Policy EN4 clause 2. - 11.3.1.2 One of the common themes from the public consultations carried out for both the 2012 Parish Plan and the Neighbourhood Development Plan is how much residents value their settings and surroundings.
+11.3.1.1 This Policy provides the detail of the visual quality of the landscape and historic landscape character that defines the local distinctiveness of Somerford Keynes and Shorncote as uses the protection provided to it by CDC's Local Plan 2011-2031 Policy EN4 clause 2.
+Policy SKPOL11 adds a local dimension to Policy EN4 of the adopted Local Plan.
+It identifies four Key Vistas in the neighbourhood area.
+It then applies the policy principles in the Local Plan policy to ensure that new development proposals take account of their integrity and their wider importance in the neighbourhood area.
+Where it is necessary to do so development proposals should include details about the way they have been designed to take account of the Key Vistas.
+In some circumstances this could be pursued through the submission of a Landscape and Visual Impact Assessment with the relevant planning application.

+11.3.1.2 One of the common themes from the public consultations carried out for both the 2012 Parish Plan and the Neighbourhood Development Plan is how much residents value their settings and surroundings.
 The defining characteristics of Somerford Keynes and Shorncote are of traditional Cotswold settlements located in open countryside, with the majority of households enjoying views across fields and all households having easy access to footpaths and cycleways.
 During the consultations, a number of key vistas were identified as those that clearly define these characteristics.
-This reflects policy EN4 from CDC's Local Plan 2011-2031. - 11.3.1.3 The preservation of the historic built environment within its setting is further endorsed by the NPPF.
-For example, para.
-185 states that "Plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk though neglect, decay or other threats".
-It does also make clear the need for qualitative evaluation of assets put at risk by development.
+This reflects policy EN4 from CDC's Local Plan 2011-2031.